-Once the criteria has been set, you will want to decide whether you want this Smart Playlist to always be updated.
+Once the criteria have been set, you will want to decide whether you want this Smart Playlist always to be updated.
 Meaning that if you have a knack of adding new music to your library, do you want all songs added with the correct criteria to be included.

 After the Smart Playlist rules have been created, you’ll want to select ‘Ok”.
-Then a Smart Playlist will automatically be created based on your criteria.
+Then a Smart Playlist will automatically be generated based on your criteria.